kpagacz/elv/README.md

 - guessing the year and day of a riddle based on the current date
 - caching `AoC` responses whenever possible, so you minimize your footprint on `AoC`'s servers
+- two functions that let you use `elv` as a library in your own `Rust`-based application or code

 ## Installation